elmahio/documentation/docs/how-does-the-new-detection-work.md

 ---
 title: How does the new detection work
 description: Learn about the New Detection feature on elmah.io to help identify uniqueness across log messages.
+Only get notifications when new errors are logged.
 ---

 # How does the new detection work